chilampoon/bayespore/README.md

 # bayespore

 A proof-of-concept Bayesian generative model aiming to de novo detect RNA modifications with ONT raw signals in single samples.
-It was only run on one of the RMAP challenge 2023 datasets.
+Currently, it has been applied to one of the RMAP Challenge 2023 datasets.

-Right now it is mainly (and simply) a joint model of Gaussian mixture models and it probably learns something weird.
+Update: our unsupervised model demonstrates decent accuracy in predicting modification positions and exhibits lower error rates in estimating modification frequencies compared to a supervised machine learning-based model([link](https://www.researchsquare.com/article/rs-5241143/v1))!
+We plan to further refine the model and publish our findings — stay tuned.

 ### Installation